Events

 Below is a list of events where CELT researchers and staff are presenting CELT research, or events that CELT is endorsing.

-Find out more including how to register and submit an abstract via the BSNM Annual Meeting event page.
+Find out more about the learning outcomes and how to register via the event page.

 CELT's Community of Practice for long-acting therapeutics for maternal and paediatric health